 What is rainy season in Bali really like?

 Like other tropical locations, there are two ‘official’ seasons in Bali, wet and dry.
 The highest recorded rainfalls tend to be between December and March; January usually experiences the highest rainfall.
 The rainy season is said to last through until March or April but most years it slows down in February.
 In fact, the reality of rainy season is quite different to what people may think.
 Most of the rain actually falls at night time and is then followed by glorious sunshine during the day.
-This blog link talks about this in more detail - http://www.baliblogger.info/weather-and-seasons-in-bali/.
+This blog link talks about this in more detail http://www.baliblogger.info/when-to-visit-bali/.
 This is perfect for keeping all of Bali’s lush vegetation beautiful and green.
-Bali in rainy season (especially towards the end) is at its most beautiful.
-Jaw dropping views of bright green rice terraces next to crystal clear ocean and bright white sandy beaches.
+Bali in the rainy season (especially towards the end) is at its most beautiful.
+Jaw-dropping views of bright green rice terraces next to crystal clear ocean and bright white sandy beaches.
 The island of Bali in any season is a perfect backdrop for romantic wedding ceremonies.

 Should couples avoid getting married in Bali during the rainy season?